NativeScript/docs-v7/tooling/bundling-with-webpack.md

     ```sh
     $ npm install --save-dev html-loader
     ```
-2. Register your `node_modules` dir as your loader resolver root (webpack doesn't do it by default), and register a loader for modules whose names end in ".html" in your `webpack.config.js`.
+2. Register your `node_modules` folder as your loader resolver root (webpack doesn't do it by default), and register a loader for modules whose names end in ".html" in your `webpack.config.js`.
 Here is a sample configuration:

     ```JavaScript
     var bundler = require("nativescript-dev-webpack");